This tool provides educational sizing estimates only. Improper

 Repeatedly going below DoD shortens battery life; reduce loads,

-add panels, or increase battery capacity.
+add production, or increase battery capacity.

 Note: the “⚠ Over limit” flag also appears